Get in Touch

 }

 This single declaration creates a fully responsive card grid.
-Columns are at least 280px wide and stretch to fill available space.
+Each column is at least 280px wide and stretches to fill available space (1fr).
 As the viewport narrows, columns automatically wrap to new rows.
 No media queries, no JavaScript — the layout is intrinsically responsive.

-auto-fill and auto-fit look nearly identical in most situations, but they diverge in an important edge case: what happens when there are fewer items than would fill a row.
+auto-fill and auto-fit look nearly identical in most situations, and many developers use them interchangeably without understanding the difference.
+But they diverge in an important edge case: what happens when there are fewer items than would fill a complete row.

-auto-fit collapses empty tracks.
-If you only have one item in a three-column row, auto-fit collapses the two empty columns and the single item stretches to fill the full width.
+With auto-fit, empty column tracks collapse to zero width.
+If you only have one item, the extra columns shrink away, and the single item stretches to fill the entire container width.

-/* auto-fill: empty columns remain, items don't stretch */
+/* auto-fill: empty columns remain, items keep their column width */

 .grid-fill {